Responsibility for pre-teens and teenagers: what you need to know

 How to start shifting responsibility: yes, no and maybe

 Shifting responsibility to your child is a gradual process.
-It starts with letting your child make her own choices in some areas, or asking her to take on responsibility for certain things.
+It starts with letting your child make their own choices in some areas, or asking them to take on responsibility for certain things.
 You might not like all your child’s choices, but learning to be responsible helps your child develop skills for life.

-When you’re thinking about whether to give your child more responsibility or to ask him to take on more responsibility, you have three options – yes, no and maybe.
+When you’re thinking about whether to give your child more responsibility or ask them to take on more responsibility, you have three options – yes, no and maybe.

 The ‘yes’ option